MGM Records: Soundtrack albums

 Beginning in the 1990s, authentic soundtrack albums of the musical scores to Ben-Hur and King of Kings became available.
 The Rhino Records editions of these albums featured literally the entire scores, including outtakes.
-Rhino also released a full-length two-disc album of the score of Gone With the Wind, recorded from the soundtrack in the original mono.
+Rhino also released a full-length two-disc album of the score of Gone with the Wind, recorded from the soundtrack in the original mono.

-As in the case of the non-musical films, Rhino Records, which obtained the rights to the MGM soundtracks (owned by Turner Entertainment) in the 1990s, issued longer versions of their movie musical albums, containing virtually all of the songs and music.
+As in the case of the non-musical films, Rhino Records, which obtained the rights to the MGM soundtracks (owned by Turner Entertainment Co.) in the 1990s, issued longer versions of their movie musical albums, containing virtually all of the songs and music.
 Rhino's license expired at the end of 2011 and the albums Rhino issued were deleted.
-Warner Bros. now owns the MGM soundtracks first issued by MGM Records and Warner Bros' WaterTower Music unit now has the rights to release the MGM soundtracks.
+Warner Bros. now owns the MGM soundtracks first issued by MGM Records and Warner Bros.'
+WaterTower Music unit now has the rights to release the MGM soundtracks.

 Record manufacturing

 MGM operated their own record manufacturing plant at Bloomfield, New Jersey, from 1947 until 1972; pressing not only their own records but a great deal of sub-contract work for other record companies, including Atlantic Records.
 For several years in the late 1940s-early 1950s, MGM operated a radio syndication business, producing The MGM Theater of the Air and a variety of other series based on inactive movie properties such as Dr. Kildare, Andy Hardy, Maisie, and Crime Does Not Pay.
 The MGM record pressing plant also manufactured the electrical transcriptions used to distribute the shows to local stations.
 The record manufacturing division was closed when MGM Records was sold to PolyGram; after which MGM's former competitors began manufacturing records issued by MGM.